Can Felons Vote in Ohio?

 Voting Rights Restoration

-• They are released from their prison sentence
+• Release from their prison sentence

-• Their name comes off the felony conviction list
+• Removal from the felony conviction list

 The restoration of voting rights happens as soon as your name is off this list.
 You do not need to complete any paperwork.